 An employee has 21 days to initiate a claim, it is highly recommended one seeks professional representation in order to ensure a claim is submitted correctly and to maximize their chances of compensation.

-An employee or worker may make an application for an unfair dismissal remedy if they have completed a minimum employment period of: six months, or one year – where the employer is a ‘small business’.
+An employee or worker may make an application for an unfair dismissal remedy if they have completed a minimum employment period of six months, or one year – where the employer is a ‘small business’.
 Periods of service as a casual employee may or may not count.
 Casual employees or workers are only entitled to an unfair dismissal remedy if their employment is regular and systematic and there is a reasonable expectation of ongoing employment.

 The Full Bench in Chandler v Bed Bath N’ Table Pty Ltd, provided a summary of approach to determining whether a casual could be deemed regular and systematic: (emphasis added)

-It is apparent on the face of the decision that the Deputy President’s determination as to whether Ms Chandler’s casual employment was regular and systematic was attended by a significant error of principle.
-In her application of s 384(2)(a) to the facts of the case, the Deputy President proceeded on the basis that it was necessary to identify a consistent pattern of engagement in the number of days worked each week, the days of the week worked and the duration of each shift in order to be able to conclude that the employment was regular and systematic.
+It is apparent on the face of the decision that the Deputy President’s determination as to whether Ms. Chandler’s casual employment was regular and systematic was attended by a significant error of principle.
+In her application of s 384(2)(a) to the facts of the case, the Deputy President proceeded on the basis that it was necessary to identify a consistent pattern of engagement in the number of days worked each week, the days of the week worked and the duration of each shift in order to be able to conclude that employment was regular and systematic.
 We do not consider this to be the correct approach.
-In Yaraka Holdings Pty Ltd v Giljevic, the Court of Appeal of the ACT gave consideration to the proper construction of s 11 of the Workers Compensation Act 1951 (ACT), which for relevant purposes deemed as workers for the purpose of that Act casual workers if their “engagement, under the contract or similar contracts, has been on a regular and systematic basis” taking into account a range of matters including the contractual terms, the working relationship and all associated circumstances, the period or periods of engagement, the frequency of work, the number of hours worked, the type of work, and the normal arrangements for someone engaged to perform that type of work.
-Crispin P and Gray J observed that the concept of employment on a regular and systematic basis was drawn from the Workplace Relations Act 1996, and went on to say (emphasis added):
+In Yaraka Holdings Pty Ltd v Giljevic, the Court of Appeal of the ACT gave consideration to the proper construction of s 11 of the Workers Compensation Act 1951 (ACT), which for relevant purposes is deemed as workers for the purpose of that Act casual workers if their “engagement, under the contract or similar contracts, has been on a regular and systematic basis” taking into account a range of matters including the contractual terms, the working relationship, and all associated circumstances, the period or periods of engagement, the frequency of work, the number of hours worked, the type of work, and the normal arrangements for someone engaged to perform that type of work.
+Crispin P and Gray J observed that the concept of employment on a regular and systematic basis was drawn from the Workplace Relations Act 1996.
+They went on to say (emphasis added):

 Similarly, Madgwick J said (emphasis added):